-Solvency II ratio = Own funds / SCR
+Solvency II ratio = Own Funds / SCR

-The Own funds are the assets of the company, valued according to Solvency II principles, in excess of all obligations to policyholders as well as other liabilities that are not subordinated.
-Own funds, SCR and Solvency II ratio at December 31, 2020 are shown below.
+The Own Funds are the assets of the company, valued according to Solvency II principles, in excess of all obligations to policyholders as well as other liabilities that are not subordinated.
+Own Funds, SCR and Solvency II ratio at December 31, 2021 are shown below.

-Table : Own Funds & SCR
+Table: Own Funds and SCR

-Amounts in € million Own funds SCR Solvency Ratio december 31, 2020 Solvency Ratio 151 43 352%
+Amounts in EUR million Own Funds SCR Solvency Ratio, December 31, 2021 Solvency Ratio 124 45 276%

-The Solvency II ratio of 352% indicates that available Own funds amount to more than three and a half times the SCR.
-The processes that are in place for monitoring and managing the Solvency II ratio are discussed in section E. Also the components of the Own funds are further discussed in chapter E.
+The Solvency II ratio of 276% indicates that available Own Funds amount to more than two and three-quarters times the SCR.
+The processes that are in place for monitoring and managing the Solvency II ratio are discussed in section E. Also the components of the Own Funds are further discussed in chapter E.